typescript-eslint/tslint-to-eslint-config/README.md

 Indicates to convert from [TSLint rule flags](https://palantir.github.io/tslint/usage/rule-flags) to [ESLint inline comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).
 Comments such as `// tslint:disable: tslint-rule-name` will be converted to equivalents like `// eslint-disable eslint-rule-name`.

-If passed without arguments, respects the `excludes`, `files`, and `includes` in your TypeScript configuration.
+If passed without arguments, respects the `exclude`, `files`, and `include` in your TypeScript configuration.

 If passed a single file path ending with `.json`, that is treated as a TypeScript configuration file describing with files to convert.